vangelov/Injineer/README.md

 ### Checking for common errors

 After you specify all your instances and providers you can call the -checkForErrors method.
 It makes sure you are not depending on names which are not added to the container.
 This can usually occur due to spelling mistakes.
-It also does a topological sorting of the dependency graph in order to find any circular dependencies and throws an exception listing them.
+It also does a topological sort of the dependency graph in order to find any circular dependencies and throws an exception listing them.

 ### Common use cases